November 16-22nd marks Self-Care Week 2020, an initiative that’s more important than ever.

 Self-care can start with a few simple lifestyle changes.
 Alcohol, smoking and being overweight can all increase your risk of snoring, so it’s a good idea to closely monitor these factors.

 If lifestyle changes don’t work, a snoring relief product could help you get a better night’s sleep.
 When it comes to self-care, educating yourself is key – not many people are aware that there are different types of snoring.
 This means that different products will treat different types: snoring with congestion, everyday snoring, and Obstructive Sleep Apnoea (OSA).
-To diagnose what type of snorer you are, click here to use our snoring diagnosis tool.
-We’ll be able to recommend the treatment that’s right for you based on your snoring symptoms.
+To find out which category you fall into and our recommended products, click here.

 When should you visit your GP?